-Questions or concerns about curriculum should be directed to Cassie Mason, Dean of Academics.
+Questions or concerns about curriculum should be directed to Cassie Mason, Assistant Headmaster.

 Questions or concerns about student conduct or discipline should be directed to Stephanie Kaye, Dean of Students.

-General questions regarding the school may be directed to Melody Pati, Office Manager.
+General questions regarding academy operations may be directed to Melody Pati, Office Manager.
 If you are uncertain whom to contact about a particular issue, please contact the office, and we will direct you to the appropriate employee.

-All inquiries regarding Athenaeum, the after-school program, should be directed to the Great Hearts Office of Co-Curricular Programs, which can be reached at GreatHeartsAZ.org or 602-396-7574.
+All inquiries regarding Athenaeum, the after-school program, should be directed to the Great Hearts Office of Co-Curricular Programs, which can be reached at GreatHeartsPrograms@GreatHeartsAZ.org or 602-396-7574.